 Special Olympics first unveiled its Healthy Athletes program in 1997, an initiative which added an exciting new dimension to Special Olympics’ outreach into the community of individuals with intellectual disabilities.
 The concept was to build upon the inroads Special Olympics programs have and provide basic health screenings and share health information with a community which too often received substandard health care.

-Special Olympics Wisconsin is one of only eight statewide Special Olympics programs to offer all seven health disciplines under the Healthy Athletes program, which are:
+Special Olympics Wisconsin offers all eight health disciplines under the Healthy Athletes program, which are:

 - Fit Feet (podiatry)